Jiazhou-Xu-USTC/JiazhouXu.github.io/_pages/about.md

 In my spare time, I enjoy Chinese folk ballads, especially those by [Lei Zhao (赵雷)](https://en.wikipedia.org/wiki/Zhao_Lei_(singer)).
 I also love traveling and have visited over 10 cities in China, always eager to explore new places.

+You can view my CV [here](../assets/academicCV.pdf).
+If you want to know more about me, please email me directly.

 Research interests
 ======
 I am particularly interested in theoretical astrophysics and currently use the [`Athena++`](https://github.com/PrincetonUniversity/athena/) code for hydro simulations to study the high-density cold gas nebula of "Godzilla".
 I have a strong background in (magneto)hydrodynamical simulations and their applications to the interstellar medium (ISM).
 As an undergraduate student, I am eager to learn more about our universe.